Skip to main content

 Lateral Subqueries

 Lateral subqueries provide a powerful means to apply a Zed query to each subsequence of values generated from an outer sequence of values.
-The inner query may be any Zed query and may refer to values from the outer sequence.
+The inner query may be any pipeline operator sequence (excluding from operators) and may refer to values from the outer sequence.

-Lateral subqueries are created using the scoped form of the over operator and may be nested to arbitrary depth.
+Lateral subqueries are created using the scoped form of the over operator.
+They may be nested to arbitrary depth and accesses to variables in parent lateral query bodies follows lexical scoping.

 For example,